 For example, if a student checks in at 11:30 am, it is considered an “absence event” and will be calculated as an absence for more than 35% of the day.
-If a parent note were to be used for this absence, it would use one of the 6 parent notes allowed for the school year.
+If a parent note were to be used for this absence, it would use one of the ten (10) notes allowed for the school year.

-Students may have up to six (6) absence events and six (6) tardies excused by parent note for the school year.
+Students may have up to ten (10) events excused by notes for the school year.
 Students must be signed out by the parent or emergency contact on file.
-A “call in excuse” cannot be accepted in place of a note.
+A “call-in excuse” cannot be accepted in place of a note.
 An actual note must be sent to the school of the student.
 In order for an absence to be excused after a student has exhausted his/her parent notes, a note from a medical professional, or other documentation as outlined in Trigg County Board of Education Policy 09.123, must be presented.

-After ten (10) events (absences or tardies) have been excused with a “traditional” doctor’s note, the parent will be required to obtain and submit a completed Trigg County Schools Medical Excuse Form (MEF) in order for the student to be excused.
+After ten (10) events (absences or tardies) have been excused with notes, the parent will be required to obtain and submit a completed Trigg County Schools’ Medical Excuse Form (MEF) in order for the student to be excused.
 This form may be printed from the Trigg County Schools website or obtained from the Guidance Offices.

-The written absentee note (Parent Note, Doctor’s Note, Medical Excuse Form, or other valid excuse) must be received by designated school personnel within the first three (3) school days of the students return to school or the absence will remain unexcused.
+The written absentee note (Parent Note, Doctor’s Note, Medical Excuse Form, or another valid excuse) must be received by designated school personnel within the first three (3) school days of the student's return to school or the absence will remain unexcused.

 Any student who accumulates six (6) unexcused absences (of any percentage) or tardies, or any combination of six (6) unexcused absences and tardies, is considered legally truant and may be subject to court proceedings.
 Please refer to Trigg County Board of Education Policy 09.123 which further explains truancy as well as excused and unexcused absences.

-Parents and Students can access Infinite Campus Portal online and via mobile app to view grades, attendance, and other information in real-time.
+Parents and students can access their Infinite Campus Portal online and via a mobile app to view grades, attendance, and other information in real-time.
 New portal accounts or password resets may be requested in the guidance office of your child’s school.

 An Educational Enhancement Opportunity (EHO) is trip or an activity of significant educational value that may enhance a child’s education.
 An Educational Enhancement Opportunity must be requested in writing by the parent in advance and must be approved by the Principal.
 Each student is entitled to a total of ten days per school year.
 An EHO is in addition to the student’s ten parent notes for the school year.